Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction: Experiments

 \subsection{Results for Class-Balanced Global Datasets}

 In this experiment, we set 200 clients in total with a class-balanced global dataset.
-The non-IID data partition among clients is based on the settings of Dirichlet distribution parameterized by the concentration parameter $\alpha$ in \cite{Hsu2019MeasuringTE}.
-Generally speaking, as the $\alpha$ increases, each client will have less classes of data.
+The non-IID data partition among clients is based on a Dirichlet distribution parameterized by the concentration parameter $\alpha$ in \citet{Hsu2019MeasuringTE}.
+Roughly speaking, as $\alpha$ decreases, the data distribution will become more non-iid.
 In each communication round, we uniformly and randomly set 30$\%$ of them (i.e., 60 clients) available and select 10 clients from those 60 available ones to participate in the training.

 As shown in Table \ref{roundqcid1}, our method can achieve the lowest $QCID$ value compared with other client selection strategies.
-As a benefit of successfully reducing the class-imbalance, our method outperforms the other three baseline methods and achieves comparable performance to the ideal setting where all the available clients are engaged into the training.
+As a benefit of successfully reducing the class-imbalance, our method outperforms the other three baseline methods and achieves comparable performance to the ideal setting where all the available clients are engaged in training.
 As shown in Table \ref{roundqcid1} and Figure \ref{fig:figcifar1}, our method can achieve faster and more stable convergence.
-It is worth noting that due to the inaccurate estimation of distribution and the weakness of greedy method discussed in Section \ref{sec:relatedwork}, the performance of Fed-cucb is much worse than ours.
+The enhancement in stability can also be perceived as a reduction in gradient variance, a concept that has been explored in previous studies \cite{johnson2013accelerating,zhang2020variance,defazio2014saga,zhao2018selfadversarially,chatterji2018theory}.
+It is also worth noting that due to the inaccurate distribution estimation and the limitations of the greedy method discussed in Section \ref{sec:relatedwork}, the performance of Fed-cucb is much worse than ours.